BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/mordor.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- sword
+- [Sword]

 **HEROIC ACTIONS**

-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

 - **Gothmog's Right Hand** `PASSIVE`

-If Gothmog's Enforcer is within 3" of Gothmog at the start of a turn, Gothmog may spend one of Gothmog's Enforcer's Will points to declare a Heroic Move, instead of spending his own Might points.
+If Gothmog's Enforcer is within 3" of Gothmog at the start of a turn, Gothmog may spend one of Gothmog's Enforcer's Will points to declare a [Heroic Move], instead of spending his own Might points.

 </div>

 ---
 <div class="unitCard" markdown>

 ### GREAT BEAST OF GORGOROTH [150 POINTS]